PVC Boards vs Other Construction Materials: Is PVC Boards Worth the Investment?

 While for other uses, where transparency, aesthetical appeal, and sustainability are needed, then the glass is a better option than PVC.

-Is PVC the best construction material?
+Is PVC the Best Construction Material?

 Let’s hold off on making assumptions.
 The purpose, preferences, needs, weather, location, and other considerations are just a few that come into play while choosing a building material.